 The functional currency of our foreign subsidiaries, except for Jamf Ltd. and its subsidiaries, is the U.S. dollar.
 The functional currency of Jamf Ltd. and its subsidiaries is the GBP.
 Most of our sales are denominated in U.S. dollars, and therefore our revenue is not currently subject to significant foreign currency risk.
-Our operating expenses are denominated in the currencies of the countries in which our operations are located, which are primarily in the U.S., UK, Czech Republic, Poland, and the Netherlands.
+Our operating expenses are denominated in the currencies of the countries in which our operations are located, which are primarily in the U.S., the UK, the Netherlands, Poland, the Czech Republic, Japan, and Australia.
 Our consolidated results of operations and cash flows are, therefore, subject to fluctuations due to changes in foreign currency exchange rates and may be adversely affected in the future due to changes in foreign currency exchange rates.
 To date, we have not entered into any hedging arrangements with respect to foreign currency risk or other derivative financial instruments.
-During the years ended December 31, 2022 and 2021, a hypothetical 10% change in foreign currency exchange rates applicable to our business would not have had a material impact on our consolidated results of operations and cash flows.
+During the year ended December 31, 2023, a hypothetical 10% change in foreign currency exchange rates applicable to our business would have an impact of \$15.5 million on our operating loss.